Department of Biological Sciences

 Conclusions/Significance: These results, using an independent nuclear gene set, confirmed many hypotheses based on ribosomal and/or mitochondrial genes, and they also identified clades with low statistical support or clades that conflicted with traditional morphological classification.
 Our results will serve as a basis for future exploration of these outstanding questions using more taxon- and gene-rich datasets.

 Hill, Malcolm S.; Hill, April; Lopez, Jose; and Peterson, Kevin J., "Reconstruction of Family-Level Phylogenetic Relationships within Demospongiae (Porifera) Using Nuclear Encoded Housekeeping Genes" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3148.